phlask/phlask-data-handlers/README.md

 7. Once packages have updated run "npm run dev"
 8. Then go to your browser and go to "http://localhost:5137/" to view and use the dashboard

 ### Home Screen
 ![](https://github.com/ojimba01/phlask-admin/blob/main/readme/dashboard_index.gif)
+***This home screen is deprecated and will be updated soon